justinchiu-test/codecontests-repo/PLAN.md

    - Create run.sh scripts for each problem
    - Ensure all test cases can be run with uv
 4. Analyze common patterns across all problems
+5. Implement evaluation tools
+   - Tools to calculate log probability scores for code
+   - Logical lines of code (LLOC) counters
+   - Metrics tracking for code reduction and model probability
-5. Implement shared components in the library directory
+6. Implement shared components in the library directory
    - Input/output utilities for handling stdin/stdout
    - Common data structures and algorithms
    - Math utilities
-6. Refactor solutions to use the shared library
+7. Refactor solutions to use the shared library
    - Start with representative problems from each category
-   - Measure code reduction and performance
+   - Measure code reduction, LLOC, and log probability scores
+   - Track metrics to ensure improvements across refactoring
-7. Iterate on library design based on findings
+8. Iterate on library design based on findings
-8. Finalize library and comprehensive documentation
+9. Finalize library and comprehensive documentation